 Typically, students will participate in an excursion in Years 9 and/or 10, such as to the French Film Festival.
-We also offer Study Tours to France at regular intervals which are open to students in Years 9-12 studying French.
+We also offer Study Tours to France in alternate years which are open to students in Years 9-12 studying French.
+The next Tours are planned for 2026 and 2028.